Appverse/generator-appverse-ionic/README.md

 It's possible to call the generator using arguments and skipping prompts.

-* The first option is to show cod efor demonstration purposes
+* The first option is to show code for demonstration purposes

 ```bash
     $ yo appverse-ionic --code